- Sustainability A-Z

 Plastic

 The same features that make plastic so convenient — including its durability, versatility and weight — also make it problematic to manage at end of life.
 Although it is lightweight, plastic can be expensive to process and transport, and the varied resin types that make plastic so versatile often confuse consumers because they cannot always be recycled.
-Plus, residual food or other products become contamination in the recycling process.
-In fact, only a small fraction of the plastic ever made has been recycled.
-And because it degrades so slowly, plastic that has not been recycled, or burned for energy, is still in the environment or in a landfill.

 Improving Recycling Quality

-Reducing Contamination through Education
+Reducing Contamination Through Education

-One of the most important ways we are working to reduce contamination is by educating consumers on the right way to recycle through our Recycle Right program.
+One of the most important ways we are working to reduce contamination is by educating consumers on the right way to recycle through our Recycle Right® program.
 This program educates consumers on proper recycling rules and principles to help reduce contamination and ultimately create a cleaner recycle commodity for reuse.
 In addition, we are making investments in multiple forms of technology and training within our collection and processing operations.

 WM collection truck drivers are critical players in helping us solve the problem of contamination.
-We educate drivers and introduce them to the basic rules of Recycle Right through a Guide to Contamination and a Recycling FAQ.
+We educate drivers and introduce them to the basic rules of Recycle Right® through a Guide to Contamination and a Recycling FAQ.
 The FAQ is designed to help drivers identify problem materials and to accurately answer common customer questions.

 On a regular basis, we conduct surveys to assess drivers’ recycling knowledge and understanding of common contaminants on routes.
 The results of these surveys allow us to target educational materials around a problem contaminant or address barriers that prevent drivers from identifying and tagging contamination.
 Before we roll out a new tagging and enforcement campaign, we use training videos — posted on our intranet and available in English and Spanish — to ensure that drivers know how to correctly identify and report contamination.

-Reducing Contamination through Technology
+Reducing Contamination Through Technology

 Post-Consumer Recycled Material in Our Supply Chain